Instagram Model Lexi Kai Shows Off Her Ridiculous Curves In Tiny Bodysuit

 Fitness model Lexi Kai put her curvaceous figure on full display for her latest Instagram update.
-For the post, she uploaded five photos in a small bodysuit, and showed off her assets and backside from different angles.
+For the post, she uploaded five photos where she posed in a small bodysuit and showed off her assets and backside from different angles.

 Lexi posed outside a store while holding a frozen treat in a cup for each of the pics.
 She had her long blond hair tied up with her bangs parted at the front, and a miniature pink umbrella behind her left ear.
-The model rocked a tight-fitting grey bodysuit with a plunging neckline and short bottoms.
-Lexi tagged popular retailer, Fashion Nova, in the post.
-The piece hugged onto her curvy backside and accentuated her ample cleavage.
+The model rocked a tight-fitting gray bodysuit with a plunging neckline and a short bottom part.
+The piece, which, per the caption, was from Fashion Nova, hugged onto her curvy backside and accentuated her ample cleavage.

-In the first snap, the 23-year-old faced the camera while holding up her frozen treat.
+In the first snap, the 23-year-old faced the camera with her frozen treat in hand.
 Lexi flashed a giant smile as fans were treated to a shot of her hourglass figure.
-She crossed her legs in front of her body, and slightly leaned to the side which helped further embellish her curves.
+She crossed her legs in front of her body and slightly leaned to the side, helping further embellish her curves.
 For the second photo, she stood against a wall and looked off-camera.
 This shot showcased her generous bust.

-Many of the fitness model’s 749,000 Instagram followers took notice of the spicy photos, and more than 10,000 of them slapped the “like” button.
+Many of the fitness model’s 749,000 Instagram followers took notice of the spicy photos, and more than 10,000 of them tapped on the “like” button.
 Lexi received over 360 comments as her replies were swarmed with heart emoji.
-Several models including Luz Elena Echeverria praised Lexi in the comment section.
+Several models, including Luz Elena Echeverria, praised her in the comments section.

 “Beautiful pictures.
 I hope that you enjoyed the ice cream,” a fan commented.